-As it's been explained to me, "angry veteran" refers to someone who:
+As it has been explained to me, the term "angry veteran" refers to someone who:

 - Is very defensive in their communication.
 They convey a sense that they need to protect themselves, as if the interviewer is attacking them.
-Questions are met with curt "What do you mean by that?" or "What kind of question is that?" responses, making the interviewer feel criticized.
+Questions are met with curt responses -- like "What do you mean by that?" or "What kind of question is that?" -- making the interviewer feel criticized.

 - Comes across as entitled.
-This candidate might communicate a belief that they are owed a job, or they deserve to be promoted because of their service, their experience or their skills.
+This candidate might communicate a belief that they are owed a job, or they deserve to be promoted because of their service, experience or skills.

 - Curses often.
 A slip every once in a while is one thing, but the angry veteran uses expletives often.
 Note: Cursing is highly discouraged in the business, nonprofit and governmental sectors.

 If you find yourself unwittingly showing any of these negative behaviors, you could easily be creating the impression you don't want to be interviewed, are not interested in the job and would be challenging to work with.

 - Remember that an interview is a dialogue.
 Instead of firing off short answers, share your input, personality and thoughts as well.
 For example, if presented with, "Do you have much experience working with virtual teams?" you could offer, "Yes, in fact while I was deployed, many of my direct reports and supervisors were not always on site with us.
 We had to focus on being brief and specific, so the message got through, but also we listened for clues on how they were feeling and if they needed support."